WHY SIGN UP for a FARM SHARE CSA SUBSCRIPTION?

 Farm and Food Partnership(NIFFP) and Practical

-Farmers of Iowa and we serve as mentors to new farmers through
+Farmers of Iowa and we have served as mentors to new farmers through

 MOSES and PFI.
+Rob currently serves as a board member for the Iowa Organics Association and Tammy and Rob team up to be the 2016 Market Masters for the Waverly Farmers Market.
 We also serve the community by giving presentations on our farming operation and the sustainable growing methods we use.

 8. Lots of variety with quality